Travaz/travaz.devo/index.md

 features:
   - title: 📖 A Bit About Me
-    details: Hey!
-I am Gianlorenzo, a 25 y/o passionate MSc graduate in computer science.
+    details: Hey there!
+My name is Gianlorenzo, but you'll end up calling me Gianlo.
+I'm a <span id="agePlaceholder">XX</span>-year-old MSc graduate.
 I am currently working as a Software Engineer at Renuo AG in Zürich 🇨🇭 <br><br> Besides my work, I love working on projects to broaden my vision and serve as the CTO of a startup, driving innovation and technology 🚀🔥
-  - title: 🎯 Skills That Define Me
+  - title: 🎯 My Skills
     details: Proficient in Full Stack Development, DevOps, and Cloud Technologies, with foundational expertise in Artificial Intelligence and Data Visualization 🤖📊 <br><br> My entrepreneurial skills focus on cost-optimizing 💰 every process and pioneering new solutions. 🚀
-  - title: 🍕 Fun Facts About Me
+  - title: 🍕 Fun Facts
     details: When I'm not coding, I enjoy team-based games and playing chess ♟️.
 I'm into finance 📈 and love exploring market trends.
 Food is a big passion, and of course, pizza 🍕 is my favorite!  <br><br> Whether it's new tech, games, or culinary delights, I bring enthusiasm 🤩 to everything I do.

 ---